Portlaoise: Tourism

-Tourist sites near the area include the Rock of Dunamase (6 km to the east), a hill-top castle which dates from the 12th century.
+Tourist sites near the area include the Rock of Dunamase (6 km to the east), a hilltop castle dating from the 12th century.
 There is also a 12th-century round tower 12 km away in Timahoe.

 Also close by is Fort Protector, a 16th-century fort built to protect British colonists from Irish natives.

 Emo Court is a large Georgian estate designed by James Gandon at nearby Emo.